 The files should be kept in a locked file cabinet.
 Where volume is prohibitive, an area clearly designated specifically for confidential and sealed files should be established.
 Only authorized personnel should be allowed access to these files and the number of authorized personnel should be limited.
 Access to any index of confidential records should also be limited to authorized personnel.

-Jackets of cases ordered sealed must be placed into an envelope and physically sealed in such a manner that any tampering would be visibly apparent.
+Jackets of cases or documents ordered sealed must be placed into an envelope and physically sealed in such a manner that any tampering would be visibly apparent.

 If any confidential documents are to be filed in a case which does not fall under the scope of a confidential file, these documents should be placed in an envelope and marked "confidential", sealed and placed in the case jacket.
 This envelope should also be marked with the corresponding case number.
 If any request is made to view the open case, the confidential envelope should be removed before turning the case jacket over to the requestor and should be replaced immediately upon the return of the jacket.

-No copies shall be made of a confidential report without a written order of the court unless authorized by statute or court rule.
+No copies shall be made of a sealed document in a case without a written order of the court unless authorized by statute or court rule.

 The maintenance of exhibits poses problems peculiar to the court system.
 The lack of proper indexing and storage of exhibits quickly results in disorganization and can lead to the loss of vital documents and items.
 Due to the very nature of some exhibits (large quantities of narcotics, weapons, etc.) which require special security precautions, accountability systems are imperative.